The aims of collective worship

 Collective worship is an extremely important and valuable experience and so needs to be well managed and have clear objectives.

-At The Pingle School the purposes of collective worship are:
+At The Pingle Academy the purposes of collective worship are:

 - to provide opportunities for personal reflection on the spiritual dimension of life